Stephen Gwynn: Latter years

-During this 20’s decade Gwynn also devoted himself to writing, covering political events as Irish correspondent to The Observer and The Times.
+During the 1920s, Gwynn also devoted himself to writing, covering political events as Irish correspondent to The Observer and The Times.
 Later in his career he wrote some substantial works, and together with his son Denis Gwynn (The Life of John Redmond, 1932) did much to shape the retrospective image and self-justification of John Redmond.
-In the mid 1930s he authored three books with a connecting theme of fishing with the artist Roy Beddington serving as illustrator: The Happy Fisherman (1936), From River to River (1937), and Two in a Valley (1938).
+In the mid-1930s he authored three books with a connecting theme of fishing with the artist Roy Beddington serving as illustrator: The Happy Fisherman (1936), From River to River (1937), and Two in a Valley (1938).
 In a review in The Guardian of the latter work, critic Gilbert Thomas wrote: 'Two in a Valley'—a handsome quarto—is the sketch-book of a successfully 'atmospheric' artist in black and white.
 Mr. Gwynn's accompanying letterpress, setting down the impressions of a comparative stranger in the Coln Valley, is slight, and sometimes, quite irrelevantly, he follows a red herring—or more precisely a trout!
 But even when most discursive he is good company...
 He brings both freshness and penetration of observation to the Cotswold scene, where as much as anywhere on our island, the works of Nature and man are one.

 Stephen Gwynn was awarded an honorary D.Litt. by the National University of Ireland in 1940, and a Litt.D. by the University of Dublin in 1945.
 The Irish Academy of Letters awarded him the Gregory Medal in April 1950.
 In his literary writings he stood for a humanism and tolerance, which qualities, due to political upheavals, were relatively rare in the Ireland of his day.
 He died on 11 June 1950 at his home in Terenure, Dublin and was buried at Tallaght cemetery, south County Dublin.

 Family

 Stephen Gwynn married his cousin Mary Louisa (d.
 1941), daughter of Revd.
 James Gwynn.
 She later converted to Catholicism.
-They had three sons and two daughters who were brought up in her religion, of whom Aubrey (1892–1983) became a Jesuit priest and professor of medieval history at University College, Dublin.
+They had three sons and two daughters who were brought up in her religion, of whom Aubrey (1892–1983) became a Jesuit priest and professor of medieval history at University College Dublin.
 Their second son Denis Rolleston (1893–1971) was professor of modern Irish history at University College, Cork.

 Stephen Gwynn's brother Edward John (1868–1941) became provost of Trinity College and another brother Robin (Robert Malcolm) became its senior dean.
 His sister Lucy Gwynn was the first woman registrar of Trinity.
 A third brother, Charles, had a successful career in the British Army and retired as a Major General.
 Younger brothers Lucius and Jack were noted cricketers.